To create a minimal example using the Data Inspector Library map rendering, use a yeoman-based Web App Generator.

---chinaoption in the command above to be able to access OLP China.
+--chinaoption in the command above to be able to access the China variant of the platform.

 To install several sample applications with Web App Generator, use separate folders, and not nested subfolders.
 This way, sample applications are guaranteed to work correctly.
 If you still experience installation problems, make sure that there is no

 .yo-rc.jsonfile (hidden) in the directories higher in the file structure.